KSRautela/CNC_plotter/README.md

 # Code

 Code that be uploaded to the arduino to enable it to receive GRBL instructions is in examples of grbl-mi which is to be upladed to Arduino IDE as a library

+# Connections

+■ Arduino Uno to stepper motor driver shield

+■ 12V 2A power supply to power in on stepper motor driver shield

+■ 6 jumpers on microstepping of X axis and Y axis

+■ 1 jumper on EN/GND

+■ DRV8825 on X and Y axis accoring to pins

+■ X motor pins to X motor out

+■ Y motor pins to Y motor out

+■ X end stop to X-/GND on shield

+■ Y end stop to Y-/GND on shield

+■ Servo 5v and GND to 5V/GND on shield

+■ Servo signal to Z+